top of page

 The “S.A.F.E.”
 Framework

-1. Structure – maintain routine
+1. Structure – Maintain routine

-2. Accountability – check-ins with a trusted person
+2. Accountability – Check-ins with a trusted person

-3. Flexibility – have alternatives to risky events
+3. Flexibility – Have alternatives to risky events

-4. Escape – preplanned exits from triggering environments
+4. Escape – Preplanned exits from triggering environments

-This framework reduces relapse probability dramatically.
+This framework dramatically reduces relapse probability.

 Medication Management for Craving Regulation & Mood Stability